php-http/documentation/clients/buzz-adapter.rst

 --------

 This adapter violates the Liskov substitution principle in a rare edge case.
 When the adapter is configured to use Buzz' Curl client, it does not send request bodies for request methods such as GET, HEAD and TRACE.
-A RequestException will be thrown if this ever happens.
+A ``RequestException`` will be thrown if this ever happens.

+If you need GET request with a body (e.g. for Elasticsearch) you need to use a different client like Guzzle 6.

 .. include:: includes/further-reading-sync.inc